Home Staging – A Minimalism Perspective

 I know that we have heard a lot about living a minimalist lifestyle recently.
-It is downsizing with a newer name.
+Home Staging – Minimalism is downsizing with a new name.

 In Home Staging people want to walk into your home and see it looking like the photos on Pinterest.
 DON’T STOP READING…you love your home and by minimizing the number of things in your home you can make your home look like the photos on Pinterest.